tharumbun/astrowind/src/content/post/headless-cms.md

 There are a number of simple CMSs for static site generator websites.
 Some of the most popular include:

-* **Statico** is a simple, lightweight CMS that is easy to use and customize.
-It is compatible with a variety of static site generators, including Jekyll, Hugo, and Eleventy.
+* **TinaCMS** (formerly Forestry.io) is a headless CMS that is backed by Git.
+This means that Tina's content is stored in a Git repository, which allows developers and content creators to collaborate seamlessly.
+[Tina](https://tina.io/) also provides a custom visual editing experience that is perfectly tailored to your site..

-* **StaticJsCMS** is a git-based CMS that allows you to manage your content from a single location.
+* **Static CMS** is a git-based CMS that allows you to manage your content from a single location.
 It is compatible with a variety of static site generators, including Jekyll, Hugo, and Eleventy.

 * **Siteleaf** is a more robust CMS that offers a wider range of features, such as user management, multi-lingual support, and e-commerce integration.
 It is compatible with Jekyll, and can be used with other static site generators through its headless API.